mozilla/treeherder/docs/infrastructure/administration.md

    - DB parameter group: `treeherder-mysql57`
 6. Select "Restore DB Instance".
 7. Wait 15-20 minutes for the instance to be created and report status as "Available".
-8. Select the instance, click "Modify", enter a randomly generated 30+ character password in the "New master password" field, and press "Continue" to apply the change.
+8. Select the instance, click "Modify", and then:
+   - Enter a randomly generated 30+ character password in the "New master password" field.
+   - In the "Security group" section, replace the default group with `treeherder_heroku-sg`.
+9. Press "Continue" to submit the changes.
+If the page doesn't submit due to a JavaScript exception, try using the deprecated [classic AWS UI] instead.
-9. Make a note of the DB hostname recorded under `Endpoint`.
+10. Make a note of the DB hostname recorded under `Endpoint`.
 It will be in the form `treeherder-dev-bugNNNNNN.HASH.us-east-1.rds.amazonaws.com`.

 To use the new instance locally, run this inside the Vagrant shell: